 Perhaps one of the most iconic places to fish in Florida, fishing flats can bring in red drum, snook, spotted seatrout, flounder, tarpon and even the occasional cobia.
 There are many flats around Florida accessible from shore, meaning you don’t need a boat to fish a flat.
-Kayaks and wade fishing are both viable options that can even get you closer to the fish than a boat.
+Paddle crafts and wade fishing are both viable options that can even get you closer to the fish than a boat.
 Fishing a flat can be a puzzling task but the reward is well worth it.
 The incoming tide (several hours before high tide) may be preferable as many fish gather closer to the shore or middle of the flat.
 Outgoing tides give anglers the opportunity to reel in some fish while schools are forced to leave the flat for deeper water.
 Every flat is unique, so it is important to keep a lookout for signs of life such as mullet jumping and birds diving.
 Being in the right spot on the flat at the right time is the key to success.

 If you have a boat, try fishing over an artificial reef or trolling in open water.
 No boat?
 Consider hiring a charter to get you offshore and help you learn about commonly caught fish in your area and ways to target them.